uoc-santiloopz/ssoo-shellscripting/NOTES.md

 ## I/O
 The metacharacter `<` allows us to redirect the standard in to a file; also, the metacharacter `>` allows us to redirect the standard out to a file.
 The `>>` metacharacter adds the stdout to a pointed file.

+## How would you check all the variables currently defined?
+With the `set` command.

+## How to redirect the stderr?
+With the metacharacter '2>'.